REALWorld Law

 Norway

 Normally, the responsibility follows the function, meaning that the parties are responsible for their own duties.
-For example, the building contractor is responsible for the construction of the works, but not for their design although, in design and build (D&B) procurement, the building contractor also takes on responsibility for design of the works.
-The client, in most situations, bears the risk in relation to unexpected ground conditions, unless the contract expressly states otherwise.
+For example, the building contractor is responsible for the construction of the works, but not for the design (although, in design and build (D&B) contracts, the building contractor also takes on responsibility for the design of the works).

 Force majeure is a recognized Norwegian legal concept in several different situations.
 It is however rare that a contractual party’s claim based on a force majeure incident is accepted.
 In Norwegian standard documents a claim for extension of time from the contractor is generally accepted where the delay is due to a force majeure event.
 However, a contract party is not entitled to claim compensation for additional costs which have arisen due to a force majeure event.